NBor/SkyPython/README.md

 FEATURES NOT IMPLEMENTED:

 Searching, Night Vision Mode, Image Gallery and Time Travel.

 KNOW ISSUSES:

 1) Sky Gradient is not alligned with the sun

-2) Text does not render exactly as in the original
+2) Text renders as a box, which is not as nice

-3) Images for planets do not render

 REQUIREMENTS: